Spectral analysis on standard locally homogeneous spaces: Organization of the paper

-Part~\ref{part:main-proofs}, which is the core of the paper, provides proofs of the theorems of Section~\ref{sec:intro}.
-We start, in Section~\ref{sec:strategy}, by establishing the essential self-adjointness of the pseudo-Riemannian Laplacian $\square_{X_{\Gamma}}$ (Theorems \ref{thm:selfadj} and~\ref{thm:GxG}.(2)); the proof, based on the important relation \eqref{eqn:rel-Lapl}, already illustrates the underlying idea of the transfer maps.
-In Section~\ref{sec:transfer-Gamma}, using the transfer map~$\llambda$, we complete the proofs of Theorems \ref{thm:analytic} and~\ref{thm:GxG}.(1) (density of analytic eigenfunctions) and Theorem~\ref{thm:Fourier} (spectral decomposition).
-Section~\ref{sec:transfer} is devoted to representation theory: we analyze the $G$-module structure together with the $L$-module structure (branching problem) on the space of distributions on $X=G/H$ under conditions (A) and~(B) (Theorem~\ref{thm:condB}).
-In Section~\ref{sec:transfer-Gamma-type-I-II}, by using these results, we prove that the transfer maps preserve spectrum of type~$\I$ and type~$\II$ (Theorem~\ref{thm:transfer-spec}).
-Thus we complete the proof of Theorems \ref{thm:mainII} and~\ref{thm:GxG}.(3) (existence of an infinite discrete spectrum of type~$\II$) in Section~\ref{sec:proof-mainII}.
+Part~\ref{part:main-proofs}, which is the core of the paper, provides proofs of the theorems of Chapter~\ref{sec:intro}.
+We start, in Chapter~\ref{sec:strategy}, by establishing the essential self-adjointness of the pseudo-Riemannian Laplacian $\square_{X_{\Gamma}}$ (Theorems \ref{thm:selfadj} and~\ref{thm:GxG}.(2)); the proof, based on the important relation \eqref{eqn:rel-Lapl}, already illustrates the underlying idea of the transfer maps.
+In Chapter~\ref{sec:transfer-Gamma}, using the transfer map~$\llambda$, we complete the proofs of Theorems \ref{thm:analytic} and~\ref{thm:GxG}.(1) (density of analytic eigenfunctions) and Theorem~\ref{thm:Fourier} (spectral decomposition).
+Chapter~\ref{sec:transfer} is devoted to representation theory: we analyze the $G$-module structure together with the $L$-module structure (branching problem) on the space of distributions on $X=G/H$ under conditions (A) and~(B) (Theorem~\ref{thm:condB}).
+In Chapter~\ref{sec:transfer-Gamma-type-I-II}, by using these results, we prove that the transfer maps preserve spectrum of type~$\I$ and type~$\II$ (Theorem~\ref{thm:transfer-spec}).
+Thus we complete the proof of Theorems \ref{thm:mainII} and~\ref{thm:GxG}.(3) (existence of an infinite discrete spectrum of type~$\II$) in Chapter~\ref{sec:proof-mainII}.

 Finally, Part~\ref{part:repr-spec} is devoted to the proof of Theorem~\ref{thm:Specd-lambda}, which describes the discrete spectrum of type~$\I$ and type~$\II$ of $X_{\Gamma}$ in terms of the representation theory of the reductive subgroup~$L$ via the transfer map~$\llambda$.
-For this, we provide a general conjectural picture about $L^2$-spectrum on $X_{\Gamma}=\Gamma\backslash G/H$ and irreducible unitary representations of~$G$ in Section~\ref{sec:conj}, which we prove in two special cases in Section~\ref{sec:proof-Specd-lambda}.
-These special cases combined with the results in Section~\ref{sec:transfer-Gamma-type-I-II} complete the proof of Theorem~\ref{thm:Specd-lambda}, see Section~\ref{subsec:proof-Specd-lambda}.
+For this, we provide a general conjectural picture about $L^2$-spectrum on $X_{\Gamma}=\Gamma\backslash G/H$ and irreducible unitary representations of~$G$ in Chapter~\ref{sec:conj}, which we prove in two special cases in Chapter~\ref{sec:proof-Specd-lambda}.
+These special cases combined with the results in Chapter~\ref{sec:transfer-Gamma-type-I-II} complete the proof of Theorem~\ref{thm:Specd-lambda}, see Section~\ref{subsec:proof-Specd-lambda}.

-\subsection{Convention}
+\section{Convention}

 In the whole paper, we assume that the respective Lie algebras $\g$, $\h$, $\llll$ of the real reductive Lie groups $G$, $H$, $L$ are defined algebraically over~$\R$.